niklasramo/palikka/README.md

   * If the factory is a function it is called once after all dependencies have loaded and it's return value will be assigned as the module's value.
   * The factory function receives three arguments:
     * The first argument is a function that returns a module's value when provided with the module's id.
 The required module's don't have to be the dependency module's, but if the provided module is not ready yet an error will be thrown.
-    * The second argument is a promise-like function that defers the initiation of the module when called.
+    * The second argument is a callback that returns another callback when called.
+The returned callback accepts any value as it's first argument which will used the module's value.
+The module is defined instantly after the returned callback is called.
     * The third argument is the defined module's id (string).
   * If the factory is anything else than a function it is directly assigned as the module's value after the dependencies have loaded.